cmfcmf/TcpdfPlugin/README.md

 # Installation

-1. Download the plugin from github.
+1. Download the plugin from github and unzip it.
-2. Unzip and rename it to Tcpdf.
+2. Put the content of the `plugins` folder in your Zikula `plugins` folder.
-3. Move the Tcpdf folder into the plugins folder in your Zikula root directory.
+3. Put the content of the `themes` folder in your Zikula `themes` folder.

 # Usage

+## For normal users

+### Smarty modifier for templates

+You can add the `{pdfLink tag=true __text='Download as PDF'}` modifier to your template.
+This will generate a link for downloading the current page as PDF file.

+### Direct link

+If you add `&theme=pdf` to any link, the page will be outputed as PDF file.

+## For developers

-## External configuration file
+### External configuration file

 If you'd like to use an external configuration file, simply place it in:
 - `modules/Foo/lib/vendor/tcpdf_foo_config.php` (Zikula <= 1.3.5)